How to Raise a Rule-Friendly Kid

 Raising a rule follower is not an easy task, but one that takes endless energy, insight, and tenacity.
 Instilling respect for rules cannot be passed off to the lifeguard, the teacher, or grandma.
 Kids thrive on the guidance, affirmation, and correction that — under most circumstances — only their parents can give them.

-— Margie Sims is a writer, speaker, and mother of 10 who lives with her family in South Florida.
+— Margie Sims is a writer, speaker, and mother of 10 who still manages to find time to follow her passion.
 Hear more Silas stories at margiesims.com